 - If you live with family or have roommates, ask them to avoid excessively checking Instagram, Facebook, or watching videos while you’re playing.
 Anyone using your internet connection while you game will slow it down.

 To see how fast your current ISP is and determine if you need to upgrade, you can check several websites like these.
-If your fastest speed between the three tests is below 25 Mbps, or your ping as reported by speedtest.net is above 100, consider finding a quicker broadband internet connection for the best online gaming experience by searching for internet providers on InMyArea.com.
+If your fastest speed between the three tests is below 25 Mbps, or your ping as reported by speedtest.net is above 100, consider finding a quicker broadband internet connection for the best online gaming experience by searching for a new internet provider in your area..